About the Page Program

 Every group of Pages participates in a mock session.
 Prior to the mock session, Pages will draft legislation, elect officials, learn about the bill filing process, and attend committee meetings.

 Throughout the week, Senate Pages will engage in civic learning.
 Some examples of topics covered are public speaking, the amendment process, and the Florida Constitution.

-Additionally, Pages will take trips outside the Capitol to visit the Challenger Learning Center and the Museum of Florida History.
+Additionally, Pages will take trips outside the Capitol to participate in educational tours and activities.